squid-cache/squid-cache.github.io/RoadMap/Tasks.rst

  * Helper and Tool Manuals
   1. Write a manual man(8) page for a helpers/ program that does not have one.
-  2. Update the existing helper manuals to fit a template (yet to be designed)
+  2. Update the existing README.txt and other help docs into proper manuals.

 ----
 CategoryWish